nguoithichkhampha/cortex-docs-emotiv/source/includes/methods/training.md

 Parameter | Type   | Description
 --------- | ----   | -----------
-action | string | action name
-times  | number | number of times training
+trained_actions | array of json object | action name and number of times training total_times_training  | number | total number of times training and never reset.
+This value is incremented each times call start training successful for any action.

 </div>